-- 1 In the GroupWise Administration Console, click System > Administrators. - 2 Select one or more GroupWise users, and then click OK to add them to the list of GroupWise system administrators.
+- 1 In the GroupWise Administration Console, navigate to System > Administrators > System Administrators tab. - 2 Click Add, and select one or more GroupWise users.
+If needed, use the Search field to locate a - 3 Click OK to add the selected users to the list of GroupWise system administrators.